The Angry Birds Movie: Plot

-Red, a bird with a short temper, is an outcast on Bird Island, an island containing a village inhabited by anthropomorphic, flightless birds.
-When he accidentally causes a premature hatching of a bird family's egg, he is sentenced to anger management class, the highest penalty allowed on the island.
-Two of Red's classmates—Chuck, who is hyperactive and can move at hypervelocity, and Bomb, who can cause explosions with his anger and fear—try to befriend him, but he avoids them.
+Red, a bird with a short temper, is an outcast who lives on the outskirts of Bird Island, an island inhabited by flightless birds unaware of other islands.
+When a bird family berates Red for delivering their son's hatchday cake late, Red snaps at the father, resulting in Red accidentally prematurely hatching their baby.
+Red similarly argues with Judge Peckinpah at his hearing and is sentenced to anger management class, taught by reformed anger convict Matilda.
+Red meets his classmates: Chuck, a hyperactive speedster; Bomb, who detonates uncontrollably; and Terence, a threatening, gargantuan bird who only communicates in grunts.
+Chuck and Bomb try to befriend Red, but he avoids them.

-One day, a boat docks at the island's shore, damaging Red's house.
-The birds greet two green-colored pigs, the captain Leonard and his assistant Ross, who claim to be peaceful explorers bringing offerings of friendship.
-They introduce the birds to various innovations, including a giant slingshot, but Red becomes suspicious of the pigs' motives and sneaks into Leonard's boat.
+The following day, a boat docks at the island's shore, damaging Red's house.
+The birds greet two green pigs, the captain Leonard and his assistant Ross, who claim to be peaceful explorers offering friendship.
+They introduce the birds to various innovations, including a giant slingshot, but Red becomes suspicious of the pigs' motives and sneaks onto Leonard's boat.
 Chuck and Bomb follow Red, and they find more pigs hidden below deck, contradicting Leonard's claim that he and Ross are alone.
-When Red returns and shows everyone the other pigs, the birds accept Leonard's explanation that he only lied to see if Bird Island was safe for his simple-minded cousins.
+When Red returns to expose Leonard, everyone accepts Leonard's explanation that he only lied to see if Bird Island was safe for his simple-minded cousins.

-Still suspecting that there is something off about the pigs, Red recruits Chuck and Bomb to find Mighty Eagle, Bird Island's missing protector and the only bird who can fly.
-They find Mighty Eagle on top of Eagle Mountain, but they discover that he has become an overweight, self-absorbed slacker who has not flown for years.
-Red discovers the pigs planting dynamite around the island and stealing the eggs while the birds are distracted by a party.
-When Mighty Eagle refuses to help them, Red admonishes him.
-Red, Chuck, and Bomb attempt to warn the other birds and stop the pigs, but the pigs destroy the village with the dynamite and escape with the eggs.
-The other birds apologize to Red for not listening to him.
-Red forgives everyone and under his leadership, they organize an army and build a boat from the rubble to follow the pigs to Piggy Island.
+Still suspicious of the pigs, Red recruits Chuck and Bomb to find Mighty Eagle, Bird Island's missing protector and the only bird who can fly.
+They find Mighty Eagle on the island's tallest mountain, but he reveals himself to be an overweight, self-absorbed slacker who has retired from flying.
+Red witnesses the pigs planting explosives around the island and stealing the eggs while the birds are distracted by a party.
+Mighty Eagle refuses to help them, and Red admonishes him.
+Red and Bomb try to stop the pigs while Chuck warns the other birds, but the pigs destroy the village and escape with the eggs.
+The entire bird community, devastated and disoriented by the theft of their eggs, turn to Red for guidance, and Red rallies them to embrace their anger.
+They build a raft from the rubble, using the pigs' slingshot as the sail, and follow the pigs to Piggy Island.